 Source Context

-- Religious composition: The religious-composition figures are based on a 2021 estimate cited in the U.S. Department of State’s religious-freedom reporting and are best used as broad background rather than as a current measure of active church practice.
-Church-attendance and secularization claims are therefore drawn separately from reporting that cites practice data.
+- Religious composition.
+The religious-composition figures are based on a 2021 estimate cited in the U.S. Department of State’s religious-freedom reporting.
+They are best read as broad religious-background information, not as a current measure of active church practice.
+Claims about church attendance, secularization, and Catholic identity are therefore drawn separately from reporting that cites practice-related data.

-- Migration data: Migration figures are especially time-sensitive.
-United Nations sea-arrival dashboards describe arrivals by sea, not every migration pathway into Italy, while International Organization for Migration death and disappearance data reflect known or reported Mediterranean incidents and may be refined as new information emerges.
+- Migration data.
+Migration figures are especially time-sensitive.
+United Nations sea-arrival dashboards describe arrivals by sea and do not represent every migration pathway into Italy.
+International Organization for Migration death and disappearance data reflect known or reported Mediterranean incidents and may be refined as new information emerges.

-- Economic projections: Economic projections are sensitive to energy prices, the Middle East conflict, borrowing costs, and broader European conditions.
-The article uses European Commission and Banca d’Italia forecasts as current prayer-context information, not as fixed predictions.
+- Economic projections.
+Economic forecasts are sensitive to energy prices, borrowing costs, the Middle East conflict, wider European conditions, and later policy or market changes.
+This guide uses European Commission and Banca d’Italia forecasts as current prayer-context information, not as fixed predictions.

 A Closing Prayer for Italy